Table of Contents

-If you rent buildings, rooms, or apartments, and provide basic services such as heat and light, trash collection, etc., you normally report your rental income and expenses on Schedule E, Part I.
+If you rent buildings, rooms, or apartments, and provide basic services such as heat and light, trash collection, etc., you normally report your rental income and expenses on Schedule E (Form 1040), Part I.

 Page 2 of Schedule E is used to report income or loss from partnerships, S corporations, estates, trusts, and real estate mortgage investment conduits.
 If you need to use page 2 of Schedule E, be sure to use page 2 of the same Schedule E you used to enter your rental activity on page 1.
-Also, include the amount from line 26 (Part I) in the “Total income or (loss)” on line 41 (Part V).
+See the instructions for Schedule E (Form 1040).

 |Use this worksheet only if you answer “yes” to all of the following questions.

 |PART I.Rental Use Percentage|